syncfusion-content/javascript-docs/js/Spreadsheet/Clipboard.md

 # Clipboard

-The Spreadsheet provides support for the clipboard operations (cut, copy, and paste) in all text, chart and images.
+The Spreadsheet provides support for the clipboard operations (cut, copy, and paste).

 ## Cut